+- (c) A Member suffering removal of any Specialist Designation by reason of failure to comply with any Continuing Professional Development requirement referred to in Part 4 of these By-Laws shall, unless in the opinion of the Board special circumstances warrant dispensation in any individual case, only be eligible to make application (which the Board may approve or not in its discretion upon consideration of all the circumstances) for reinstatement of that Specialist Designation within five (5) years after the date of such removal of Specialist Designation if: - (i) the Member is able to satisfy the Board that, within the twelve (12) months immediately prior to his or her application for reinstatement of Specialist Designation, the Member has completed forty (40) hours of Continuing Professional Development (which shall be disregarded in calculating compliance with the requirement for Continuing Professional Development following any reinstatement of Specialist Designation); - (ii) it is a condition of reinstatement of Specialist Designation (if any) that the Member complete ten (10) hours of Continuing Professional Development within the first six (6) months following reinstatement of Specialist Designation; and - (iii) the Member also satisfies any other requirement for reinstatement of Specialist Designation from time to time imposed by the Board either generally or in any particular case, provided always any application for reinstatement of Specialist Designation after the fifth anniversary of the date of such removal of Specialist Designation shall be treated as a new application for permission to use a Specialist Designation, in respect of which the Board may impose such conditions it considers expedient either generally or in any particular case.

+4.6 Delegation by Board

+The Board delegates (non-exclusively) the powers set out in By-Laws 4.4 and 4.5 inclusive to the Chief Executive Officer or his delegate.
+A Member aggrieved by a decision of the Board (including its delegate) under By-Laws 4.4 and/or 4.5 shall have the same rights as in By-Law 3.6(h).

+4.7 Rights of suspended Members

+For the purposes of Article 41(a) of the Constitution, a Member suffering a suspension of membership shall, unless in any particular case otherwise resolved by the Board, be permitted during the period of suspension to continue to receive the Publication, make use of any library maintained by CPA Australia and access information relating to Continuing Professional Development requirements.

+4.8 APESB standards

-- 4.6 The Board delegates (non-exclusively) the powers set out in By-Laws 4.4 and 4.5 inclusive to the Chief Executive Officer or his delegate.
-A Member aggrieved by a decision of the Board (including its delegate) under By-Laws 4.4 and/or 4.5 shall have the same rights as in By-Law 3.6(h). - 4.7 For the purposes of clause 27(5) of the Constitution, a Member suffering a suspension of membership shall, unless in any particular case otherwise resolved by the Board, be permitted during the period of suspension to continue to receive the Journal, make use of any library maintained by CPA Australia and access information relating to Continuing Professional Development requirements. - 4.8 Members are obliged to meet the requirements of Accounting and Professional Ethics Board (APESB) standards and ensure they are acting with sufficient professional competence.
-Where members hold any statutory registration such as company auditor, company liquidator, tax agent, trustee in bankruptcy, financial service licensee or representatives appropriate CPD should be undertaken in the speciality area and meet any prescribed minimum CPD requirements required to maintain such registrations. - 4.9 Members who are undertaking Self Managed Superannuation Funds Audits are required to meet the minimum approved competency standards established independently by CPA Australia, ICAA and NIA and documented in the Professional Schedule.
+Members are obliged to meet the requirements of Accounting and Professional Ethics Board (APESB) standards and ensure they are acting with sufficient professional competence.
+Where members hold any statutory registration such as company auditor, company liquidator, tax agent, trustee in bankruptcy, financial service licensee or representatives appropriate Continuing Professional Development must be undertaken in the speciality area and meet any prescribed minimum Continuing Professional Development requirements required to maintain such registrations.

+4.9 Other requirements

+Members who are undertaking Self Managed Superannuation Funds Audits are required to meet the minimum approved competency standards established independently by CPA Australia, ICAA and NIA and documented in the Professional Schedule.

-Part 5.
-Regulation of Professional Conduct
+Part 5 Regulation of Professional Conduct